Jeanne O'Laughlin: Barry University

 O'Laughlin was hired as president at Barry University (known at the time as Barry College) in 1981, a women's college of 1,750 students and 340 employees.
 Over her 23 years as president, Sister Jeanne opened admissions to men, growing the student population to over 9,000 and expanding the number of employees to over 1,000.
-She raised over $171 million for the university and oversaw a series of campus construction of new buildings to accommodate the increase in university enrollment.
+She raised over $171 million for the university and oversaw the construction of new campus buildings to accommodate the increase in university enrollment.
 As a result of her fundraising, Barry University expanded its number of buildings from 16 to 55.
-Barry’s budget has also increased dramatically rising from $8.
+Barry’s budget also increased dramatically rising from $8.
 3 million to a over $100 million.
-Barry’s endowment has also risen more than 2,000 percent to $22 million during the past 22 years.
-The university now offers seven doctoral degrees, including the only Doctor of Pediatric Medicine in the Southeast, and only seven universities in the country to offer such a degree.
+Barry’s endowment also rose more than 2,000 percent to $22 million during her latter 22 years as President.
+The university now offers seven doctoral degrees, including the only Doctor of Podiatric Medicine (DPM) degree in the Southeast, and only seven universities in the country to offer such a degree.